thunderbird/thunderbird-android/docs/engineering/README.md

 ### 1. Initiating Work

 Work enters the process through different channels depending on its nature:
 -   **Roadmap**: High-level goals start as a **Notion Epic**.
-These are split into multiple outcomes, each requiring the **Definition of a GitHub Milestone**.
+These are split into multiple outcomes, each requiring the **definition of a GitHub milestone issue**.
--   **Public Delivery**: Specific product requirements start with the **Definition of a GitHub Milestone**.
-For external contributors, this is the primary entry point.
+-   **Public Delivery**: Specific product requirements start with the **definition of a GitHub milestone issue**.
+For external contributors, existing feature and task issues are the primary entry point.
--   **Proposals**: New technical ideas or significant changes start as an **RFC**.
+-   **Proposals**: New technical ideas or significant changes can start as an **RFC** or as a GitHub task issue proposing creation of an RFC.
+The task issue is delivered by opening the RFC pull request.
+If the accepted RFC leads to planned delivery work, maintainers create a **GitHub milestone issue** and link the RFC task issue as part of that milestone.
 -   **Direct Decisions**: Architectural changes that don't require a broad RFC discussion start as an **ADR**.

 ### 2. Technical Planning

-For non-trivial changes, we use durable artifacts to reach consensus before writing production code.
+For complex changes, we use durable artifacts to reach consensus before writing production code.
+Not every milestone needs an RFC, ADR, or Technical Design.
 All planning artifacts are reviewed by **maintainers**:
 -   **RFC to ADR**: If an RFC results in a significant architectural change, it should produce an ADR to record the decision.
 -   **RFC to Technical Design**: If the implementation details are complex, an RFC leads to a **Technical Design**.
--   **Direct to Milestone**: If the direction is clear and the impact is contained, a proposal can go directly to a **GitHub Milestone**.
+-   **Direct to Milestone**: If the direction is clear and the impact is contained, a proposal can go directly to a **GitHub milestone issue**.
+-   **Milestone to Planning Artifacts**: The usual delivery flow is to define the **GitHub milestone issue** first, then add task issues for any RFCs, ADRs, or Technical Designs needed by that milestone.

 ### 3. Transitioning to Delivery

-Work is organized for delivery through milestones.
-This phase transitions high-level goals or technical designs into a concrete delivery plan.
+Work is usually organized for delivery through milestones.
+This phase transitions high-level goals, proposals, or technical designs into a concrete delivery plan.

-- **Defining the Milestone**: Every non-trivial delivery outcome must be defined as a **GitHub Milestone**.
+- **Defining the Milestone**: Every non-trivial delivery outcome must be defined as a **GitHub milestone issue**.
 This is the source of truth where we establish the objective, scope, out-of-scope items, and success criteria.
-- **Technical Planning**: Every non-trivial milestone requires technical planning.
-If the technical direction is not yet fully defined, the milestone includes **Task Issues** to create and review the necessary RFC, ADR, or Technical Design.
+- **Technical Planning**: If the technical direction is not yet fully defined, or the work is complex enough to need a durable record, the milestone includes **Task Issues** to create and review the necessary RFC, ADR, or Technical Design.
-- **Synchronization**: The GitHub Milestone is synced to a **Notion Milestone**, which is then linked to a **Notion Epic** for roadmap tracking.
+- **Synchronization**: The GitHub milestone issue is synced to a **Notion Milestone**, which is then linked to a **Notion Epic** for roadmap tracking.
 - **Decomposition**: The milestone is broken down into **GitHub Feature Issues** (user-facing) and **GitHub Task Issues** (supporting work) for implementation.

+For the operational steps and issue guidance, see [Delivery Planning](delivery-planning.md).

 ### 4. Implementation & Feedback